wildfauve/job_tutorial/README.md

  poetry run python -m pytest tests/test_command/test_pipeline.py::test_pipeline_unexpected_exception
 ```

-As excepted, the test blows up.
+As expected, the test blows up.
 It never reaches the assert statement.
-What we want to happen is for such an exception to be catch and turned into a Result monad (a Left in this case) containing the error.
+What we want to happen is for the exception to be caught and turned into a Result monad (a Left in this case) containing the error (an error class).
 We could use the common python `try/except` in those places where we think an error might be raised.
 However, we're going to use wrapped Result monads everywhere, rather than try/except.
 So, in Result monad terms what we actually want is a sort of `Try` monad.
-Something that can wrap a function which raises an exception, catch it, and wrap it in a Left Result.
+Something that can wrap a function which might raise an exception, catch it, and wrap it in a Left Result.
 For this we'll use a Try decorator.
 We have one already in the `util.monad` module.
 We'll ignore the detail for the moment.
 Its job is to wrap a function which might raise an exception (for example, an external library call like pyspark).

-In our test, we've mocked the `transform` function, so to apply the try monad we'll need a function that calls the transform.
+In our test, we've mocked the `transform` function, so to insert the try monad we'll need a function that calls the transform.
 Its here we can add the try decorator.

 ```python
 from job_tutorial.util import monad, error